theashutoshn/supabase-auth/README.md

 - Protected Dashboard (for logged-in users only)
 - No frontend frameworks — easy to plug into any project
 - Built using **Supabase** Auth
+- Provider: Email and Google

-> ⚠️ This project does not include email confirmation, password strength validation, or social logins by default.
-You're encouraged to extend based on your needs.
+> ⚠️ This project does not include email confirmation, or password strength validation You're encouraged to extend based on your needs.
 >

 ## File Structure